james-lawlor/james-lawlor.github.io/biotrain-2024/index.md

     * Use shift+insert (some laptops may not have this as a separate key)
 * Git-Bash represents Windows-style paths (with backslashes, `\`), like `C:\Users\James`, in the Unix style (with forward slashes, `/`), like `/c/Users/James`
 * The `ls` command should work on Git-Bash, but if not, use `dir`
-* Unzipping `data-shell.zip`: You want to end up with a folder on your Desktop called `data-shell`, and inside it, folders like `creatures` and `molecules` and files like `notes.txt`.
-Some versions of Windows may automatically unzip the file such that you have a folder `data-shell` inside another folder called `data-shell` which may become confusing.
-See "Detailed Windows Setup Instructions" below.

 ### Detailed-Windows-Setup-Instructions
 1. We will be installing the most recent versions of all the software listed.
-Most likely, the exact version numbers won't be important, but version numbers from May 2021 are listed below for clarity.
+Most likely, the exact version numbers won't be important, but version numbers from May 2023 are listed below for clarity.
 Most versions of Windows will ask "do you want to allow this program to make changes to your computer" when you're installing software.
 We will use default options on the install wizards.
-2. Download the [Git for Windows](https://gitforwindows.org/) installer (version 2.31.1).
+2. Download the [Git for Windows](https://gitforwindows.org/) installer (version 2.40.1).
 The download link should automatically choose the right installer for your version of Windows.
 Navigate to your Downloads folder and run the installer.
-3. Git 2.2.1.0 Setup: Use the default options in the "Select Components" screen and "Select Start Menu Folder".
-Use the default options in the following several screens.
+3. Git 2.40.1 Setup: Use the default options in the "Select Components" screen and "Select Start Menu Folder".
+Use the default options in the following several screens. *You may want to check "Additional Icons -> On the Desktop" to easily find this later.*
 4. Install R: [R Programming Language](https://cloud.r-project.org/).
 Click links for "Download R for Windows" and then "install R for the first time" and then the "Download R 4.1.0 for Windows" link to download the file.
 Navigate to your Downloads folder and run the installer.
 You will need to allow the installer to make changes to your computer, and you do not need to change any of the default installation options.
 5. Install RStudio: [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/#download).
 Choose the download link "Download RStudio For Windows".
 (This should work on Windows systems from the past several years.)
-6. Download the [data-shell](http://swcarpentry.github.io/shell-novice/data/data-shell.zip) data.
-Navigate to your Downloads folder and double-click the zip archive to open.
-Depending on your Windows setup, it should open as if it were a folder called `data-shell.zip` and contain a regular folder called `data-shell`.
-Select and drag this `data-shell` folder onto your Desktop.
-7. Make a new folder on your desktop called `r-novice-inflammation`.
-You can do this by right-clicking on the Desktop, going to "New" and choosing "Folder".
-Then type in the name and hit enter.
-8. Download the [r-novice-inflammation.zip](https://swcarpentry.github.io/r-novice-inflammation/data/r-novice-inflammation-data.zip) data.
-Navigate to your Downloads folder and double-click the zip archive to open.
-Depending on your Windows setup, it should open as if it were a folder called r-novice-inflammation.zip and contain a regular folder called `data`.
-Select and drag this `data` file into the `r-novice-inflammation` folder you made.
-9. Return to your desktop.
-Double click on the `data-shell` folder.
-You should see contents including `creatures` `data` `molecules` etc. Double click on the `r-novice-inflammation` folder.
-Inside you should see a single folder called `data`.
-Inside `data` you should see `car-speeds`, `car-speeds-cleaned` etc.
-10. **If you see an extra folder in step 9**: Some versions of Windows will extract the zip with an extraneous folder, such as `data-shell` with another `data-shell` folder inside.
-If this happens, rename the folder on the desktop to something like `old-data-shell` and then drag the `data-shell` folder onto your desktop.
-10. Use the Start Menu or Desktop icon to open Git Bash or R Studio.
+6. Use the Start Menu or Desktop icon to open Git Bash
+7. Download the course data during the walk-through.

 ### Setting up Bash Shell on Mac
 1. A few years ago, MacOS changed the default shell to `zsh` instead of `bash`.
 The two are similar, but for clarity we will use bash.